 - We will ask that you provide documentary proof that your property is being sold for a price that is achievable in the current market.

-- We will also need your solicitor's details and we can then keep in contact with him to make sure the sale is progressing.
+- We will also need your solicitor's details and we can then keep in contact with them to make sure the sale is progressing.

 What are the additional costs and charges?

-- If you are in arrears, we may charge you for reasonable administrative and legal costs.
-We will tell you the amount you will have to pay.
-This is also detailed in the Tariff of Charges.
+- If you are in arrears, we may charge you for reasonable administrative and legal costs which are laid out in the Tariff of Charges.
+We will also tell you the amount you will have to pay when we write to you.

-What happens if Manchester Building Society cannot contact you and / or agree on a solution?
+What happens if Manchester Building Society cannot contact you and / or cannot agree on a solution?

 - We may send an independent debt counsellor or tracing agent to see you to discuss your financial circumstances.
 This will give us a better understanding of your problems and help us put a suitable arrangement in place with your agreement.
 The cost of this visit may be charged to your account.